TomasVotruba/tomasvotruba.com/packages/blog/data/2021/2021-01-11-how-to-detect-complex-duplicated-methods-with-phpstan.md

 }
 ```

-Each method has different count of methods, there is short ternary in one and if condition in other 2.
-All three have same logic. **We extracted this method to common service** and used it 3 places.
+Each method has a different count of nodes.
+There is short ternary in one and if condition in other 2.
+All three have the same logic. **We extracted this method to shared service** and used it in 3 places.

-Now the method is always re-used, because PHPStan report all the future cases of duplication.
+Now the method is always re-used because PHPStan reports all the future cases of duplication.

 What are other benefits?